Distribution Yield vs. SEC Yield: Which Should You Use?

-Toward the end of the 20th Century, the SEC intervened in this confusing situation and has since required all fund companies to post both their distribution yield, determined by whatever means they have historically used and the SEC yield, which requires using a standardized calculation prescribed by the SEC.
+Toward the end of the 20th Century, the Securities and Exchange Commission (SEC) intervened in this situation and has since required all fund companies to post both their distribution yield, determined by whatever means they have historically used and the SEC yield, which requires using a standardized calculation prescribed by the SEC.

 What is the SEC Yield Calculation?

-The SEC yield is so named because the yield companies are required to report to the Securities and Exchange Commission.
-Without getting into the weeds of the somewhat complicated actual calculation, which no investor is likely to make, the SEC yield figure approximates the yield an investor would receive in a year assuming that each bond in the portfolio is held until maturity.
+The SEC yield is so named because the yield companies are required to report this figure to the Securities and Exchange Commission.
+Without getting into the details of the somewhat complicated actual calculation, which no investor is likely to make, the SEC yield figure approximates the yield an investor would receive in a year, assuming that each bond in the portfolio is held until maturity.
 This measure also assumes reinvestment of all income and accounts for management fees and expenses.

 Some analysts and financial reporters writing on the lack of clarity around bond yield calculations believe that the SEC calculation provides a more accurate result than the various distribution yield calculations and that it is more consistent on a month-to-month basis.